https://visitorreservations.cdcr.ca.gov/ (http://visitorreservations NULL.cdcr NULL.ca NULL.gov)

 - A line to get a pass (near awning)

 - Processing to turn in pass and acceptable identification

-- Visitors may bring a total of $50.00 in ones and change but no pennies
+- Visitors may bring a total of $50.00 in ones and silver change, no pennies

 - Medical Items Allowed